GandalfTea/Notebooks/JavaScript/Learning Javascript Ed.3/Asynchronous.Chapter14.md

 There are also `setInterval` and `clearInterval`.

-`setInterval` runs the interval forever, or until you call `clear Intervak`.
+`setInterval` runs the interval forever, or until you call `clearInterval`.

 ```js
 const start = new Date();